Working With Your Insurance Company to Cover Lactation Support

 No such thing as a free lunch?
 Wanna bet.

-Thanks to recent changes to federal healthcare law, babies across America are now ensured help in getting a free lunch (and breakfast, dinner and usually lots of snacks).
+Thanks to changes to federal healthcare law, babies across America are now ensured help in getting a free lunch (and breakfast, dinner and usually lots of snacks).

 As part of women’s preventive services, the Affordable Health Care Act (ACA) requires all new health plans to cover breastfeeding support, supplies, and counseling.